Learn more about any member of our team and board by clicking on the pictures.

 Fun Fact: Jeff was the National Collegiate Sky Diving Champion.

 Previous: President of the largest affiliate of National Christian Foundation

 Family: Married to Marshall with 3 children

-School: Rockhurst University, undergrad in philosophy; University of Kansas, J.D. with honors
+School: Rockhurst University; University of Kansas, J.D. with honors

 Family: Married to Kim with two children

 School: University of Indiana, BS Accounting.
 University of South Carolina, Masters in International Business Studies.

 Fun Fact: Steve played professional soccer after college.

 Previous: Accountant & Senior Manager with Ernst & Young; CFO & co-Founder of CrossWater Global Foundation.

 Family: Married to Anne and raising 2 boys